 This one-man dynasty has just began. —Television ad.

 Before anyone dismisses the fault as peculiarly American, here’s an example from the BBC site:

 Custódio is working with a historian to serve the type of tea [Queen] Catherine would have drank. —Travel writer.

 [I Googled the travel writer and found she’s a graduate of Pomona College (California), but I’m assuming that her article would have been vetted by a speaker of British English.]

 These lapses may indicate a natural shift in the language.
-But it may just indicate a lack of emphasis on the teaching of Standard English in public and state-run schools.
+But it may just indicate a lack of emphasis on the teaching of Standard English in schools.

 The teaching of standard English usage has been tarred by the diversity brush.
 In an effort to make everybody comfortable, the ability to speak and write a form of Standard English seems to be regarded as an unreasonable expectation.
 All school children are expected to learn algebra and coding, but the memorization of a few irregular verbs is somehow perceived as cultural oppression.